- Academic Affairs

-To qualify as a principal investigator, you must be a full-time (>51% effort) faculty member holding one of the following titles at UMB:
+To qualify as a principal investigator, you must be a full-time (>51 percent effort) faculty member holding one of the following titles at UMB:

 If you do not hold one of the above positions and wish to become a principal investigator, you must submit a written request with justification and your curriculum vitae for consideration by the Institutional Official.
 Contact:

-All individuals involved in the design, conduct and/or reporting of research must complete the online Collaborative Institutional Training Initiative (CITI) human participants online training program as well as HIPAA training.
+All individuals involved in the design, conduct, and/or reporting of research must complete the Collaborative Institutional Training Initiative (CITI) human participants online training program as well as HIPAA training.
 IRB approval will not be granted for proposed research in which the principal investigator has not completed the required human research protections training and HIPAA training listed below.
-The principal investigator of each research project is responsible for ensuring that all individuals involved in the design, conduct and/or reporting of the research have also completed the required training.
+The principal investigator of each research project is responsible for ensuring that all individuals involved in the design, conduct, and/or reporting of the research also have completed the required training.

 The CITI site can be accessed at www.citiprogram.org.
-This training is valid for a three year period, after which time a refresher CITI course must be completed.
-A minimum score of 80% overall must be obtained for CITI training.
+This training is valid for a three-year period, after which time a refresher CITI course must be completed.
+A minimum score of 80 percent overall must be obtained for CITI training.

 - Access to a population that will allow recruitment of the necessary number of participants.

 - Make sure that the research application is consistent with the proposal for funding for extramural or intramural support.

 - Act as a liaison between the IRB and the research sponsor (e.g., notification of IRB review and approval).